LucasOCastro/ECSLib/README.md

 </Defs>
 ```

-All fields from parents will be inherited, unless the XML attribute `Inherit="false"` is set in a component.
+All fields from parents will be inherited, unless the XML attribute `Inherit="false"` is set in a **component**.
-In that case, instead of inheriting the value from the parent definition, the value will come directly from the C# constructor.
+In that case, instead of inheriting the value from the parent definition, the value will come directly fro m the C# constructor.

-A Collection or Dictionary field with the XML attribute `Inherit="true"` will add the values to the parent's values instead of replacing the entire collection.
+A Collection or Dictionary **field** with the XML attribute `Inherit="true"` will add the values to the parent's values instead of replacing the entire collection.

-You can use the XML attribute `Ignore="true"` to remove components taht were inherited from a parent definition.
+You can use the XML attribute `Ignore="true"` to remove **components** that were inherited from a parent definition.

 ## Entity Factory Registry
 To deserialize the xml into factories, load the xml files as `XmlDocument`s, load them into `EntityFactoryRegistry` using `LoadXml`, then convert all xmls into factory delegates using `RegisterAllFactories`.